Training a force field for proteins and small molecules from scratch

 In contrast to the bond and angle root mean square deviation (RMSD) distributions, the RMSD distributions for proper and improper torsions are clearly wider, indicating that rotational degrees of freedom and the associated energetic barriers are some of the most challenging aspects to capture accurately with MM force fields.
 The structures of two molecules in the first and last percentiles of the structure RMSD are shown in Figure \ref{fig:good_bad_fit}.
 The incorrect molecule is poorly captured due to the rotational degrees of freedom, where the rotating bonds have twisted away from the QM conformation.
 Nevertheless, both Espaloma and Garnet display similar performance for torsions and show a slight improvement over OpenFF.
 This is further corroborated by the torsion fingerprint deviation (TFD), which provides a torsion-centric measure of conformational similarity \cite{Schulz2012} (Figure~\ref{fig:violin_smallmols}, bottom right).

-To complement the structural metrics an energy deviation metric, $\Delta\Delta\mathrm{E}$, was computed.
+We assessed how well Garnet captures the dipole moments of the held-out test split of the SPICE dataset, and compared this to OpenFF and Espaloma.
+As described previously, our force field was found to be slightly over-polarised, as seen in Figure \ref{fig:dipoles_vec} and Supplementary Figure \ref{fig:dipole_tensor}.
+We found that not only the magnitude of the dipole vector was affected, but also its orientation, as per the angle difference subplot.
+In addition, an energy deviation metric, $\Delta\Delta\mathrm{E}$, was computed.
 This evaluates how the relative energies of conformations minimised using different methods differ from their corresponding QM ground truths.